OCEANOFANYTHINGOFFICIAL/DevilTwin-NodeMCU/README.md

 # DevilTwin NodeMCU

-An evil twin attack is a spoofing cyberattack that works by tricking users into connecting to a fake Wi-Fi access point that mimics a legitimate network.
+An evil twin attack is a spoofing cyber attack that works by tricking users into connecting to a fake Wi-Fi access point that mimics a legitimate network.
 Once a user is connected to an “evil twin” network, hackers can access everything from their network traffic to private login credentials.

 ## About This Project